 The Summer timetable provides a single crossing each way on three days per week, but three crossings each way on three more days each week, meaning that day trips are easily possible if you plan ahead.
 For full timetable, fare and contact information, check out the ferry area of Shetland Islands Council's website.
 All journeys to Out Skerries should be booked in advance: sailings only take place if a booking exists.

 As with all of Shetland Ferries' services, fares are extremely reasonable, and those charged for the carriage of vehicles especially so.
-Although Out Skerries only possesses a mile of road, the changeable weather and reasonable vehicle capacity of the ferry mean that taking a car is often a good idea to use as a base while exploring the islands.
+Although Out Skerries only possesses a mile of road, the changeable weather and reasonable vehicle capacity of the ferry mean that taking a car is often a good idea, as it can then be used as a base while exploring the islands.